UMEssen/BOA-Profiles/README.md

 ## Methods

 We utilized a **Body and Organ Analysis ([BOA](https://github.com/UMEssen/Body-and-Organ-Analysis))** model to extract relevant data from CT scans and integrated this information into FHIR profiles.
-This allows for the interoperable use of AI-generated biomarkers in radiology and facilitates opportunistic screening by capturing incidental findings during routine imaging.
+This allows for the interoperable use of AI-generated biomarkers in radiology and facilitates opportunistic screening during routine imaging.

 ## Results